ncahill89/starter-academic/content/post/Imposter/index.md

 **"The only reason I got offered this PhD is because she didn't want it."**

 That feeling didn't leave me for a long time.
 I didn't feel like I belonged in a PhD program.
-PhD's were for super smart people, that was not me.
+PhDs were for super smart people, that was not me.
 Also, I knew absolutely nothing about the world of academia.
 I didn't know the difference between an Impact Factor and the X factor.
 I felt like everyone around me was smarter and more clued-in than I was and I frequently had thoughts along the lines of

 **"I don't understand this but I can't say that because then they'll know I don't belong here."**